NVA / Target UBON RTAFB!

 died alone.
 One sad footnote to this incident almost all the brave members

-of Company D, First Battalion, Thai Guard Regiment who were on duty that
+of CO D, First Battalion, Thai Guard Regiment who were on duty that

 night were killed months later in a pitched battle with Vietnamese and Laotian